sted9000/blog/_posts/2019-01-21-Elevator-Math.md

 - The lobby is floor 1

-I think the 'nicest' floor to send the elevator to is the one where the 'average person' gets on/off.
+The 'nicest' floor to send the elevator to is the one where the average wait is the smallest.

 During a trip out of the building everyone leaves their 'average floor' (8 + 7 + 6 + 5 + 4 + 3 + 2) / 7.
 And everyone returns from the first floor (1).